michaelgruczel/build-you-own-paas-conference-resources/README.md

     $ vagrant ssh
     $ cd /vagrant

-on windows you need maybe a tools like putty (user ubuntu, password vagrant, port 2222) to ssh into the vm or a unix like shell like cygwin or gitbash.
+on windows you need maybe a tool like putty (user ubuntu, password vagrant, port 2222) to ssh into the vm or a unix like shell like cygwin or gitbash.

 ## Terraform

 Terraform is used to create, manage, and manipulate infrastructure resources.
-Examples of resources include physical machines, VMs, network switches, containers, etc. Almost any infrastructure noun can be represented as a resource in Terraform.
+Examples of resources include physical machines, VMs, network switches, containers, etc. Almost any infrastructure item can be represented as a resource in Terraform.

 Terraform is agnostic to the underlying platforms by supporting providers.
 A provider is responsible for understanding API interactions and exposing resources.
 Providers generally are an IaaS (e.g. AWS, GCP, Microsoft Azure, OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Enterprise, DNSimple, CloudFlare).